Water supply and sanitation in Nairobi: Groundwater

 Groundwater supplies an additional 85.000 m^{3} per day or more from an estimated 3000 boreholes, up from an estimated 2250 boreholes in 2001.
 The groundwater table has declined; in one well it declined by 40 meters between 1958 and 1996.
 The average depth of new wells in 2001 was 238 meters.
 In that year 97 new wells were drilled because of a drought.
 Most wells are operated by industrial enterprises, hotels, farms for flower production in greenhouses, and private houses in parts of the city that receive only intermittent supply (e.g. Langata and Karen).
 Groundwater is also used to irrigate gardens and to supply tankers that resell the water.
 Many private well owners are also connected to the mains water supply network and use groundwater as a back-up supply.
 Natural groundwater quality is good.
-There are few data on whether the aquifer has been polluted or not.
+Thereis littlewdata on whether the aquifer has been polluted or not.
 At the height of another drought in 2008/2009, Athi Water Services Board drilled over 40 emergency boreholes in various parts of the city and connected them to the distribution network.

 Sewerage and waste water treatment

 The existing sewer network of a total length of about 163 km only covers an area of about 208 km^{2}, which is less than 30% of the 696 km^{2} area of the city.
 It is unclear what share of the population is connected to the sewerage system: Estimates vary from 10 to 48%.

-There are two wastewater treatment plants in Nairobi: The Dandora stabilisation ponds treat industrial and domestic sewage and have a design capacity of 80,000 cubic meters per day.
-They constitute the largest pond system in Africa, but as of 1996 only half its capacity has been used.
+There are two wastewater treatment plants in Nairobi: the Dandora stabilization ponds treat industrial and domestic sewage and have a design capacity of 80,000 cubic meters per day.
+They constitute the largest pond system in Africa, but as of 1996, only half its capacity has been used.
 The Kariobangi wastewater treatment plant has a capacity of 32,000 m^{3} per day and uses the trickling filter technology.
 The effluent from both plants is discharged into the Nairobi River.